 At the time the article was created Sonam Vadera had no recorded disclosures.View Sonam Vadera's current disclosures

 The lacunar ligament, also known as Gimbernat’s ligament, is a crescent-shaped ligament that extends between the inguinal ligament and pectineal ligament, close to their point of insertion to the pubic tubercle.

-The lacunar ligament is formed by the lower border of the aponeurosis of the external oblique muscle, which is reflected backwards and laterally and is attached to the pecten pubis.
-It is an extension of the medial end of the inguinal ligament 1.
+The lacunar ligament is an extension of the medial end of the inguinal ligament, formed by the lower border of the aponeurosis of the external oblique muscle, which is reflected backwards and laterally, attached to the pecten pubis 1.